lalawue/mooncake/docs/language.md

 ### self / Self / Super

 - `self` refers to class instance, you can use it in instance method, likes in Lua
-- `Self` refers to class itself in class scope, including variable definition
+- `Self` refers to class itself in class scope, including class variable definition
-- `Super` refers to super calss in class scope, including variable definition
+- `Super` refers to super calss in class scope, including class variable definition

 you can visit defined variable in sequence as what you write in the source.